Illustrated History of the Bellingham Bay Brewery:

 Pierre Andrae was an experienced practical brewer and also well versed in the theoretical and scientific part of his profession, being a graduate of the Wahl-Henius Institute in Chicago.
 During the previous four years he had been in charge of the brewing operations at the No. Yakima Brewery & Malting Co.

 In August of 1911, Stowe changed the brand name from "Original Heidelberg" to "Old Heidelberg" (above right) which was even closer to Columbia's brand since Alt means Old in German.
 He also adjusted the wording on the label.
 The "Original" label claims the beer to be "Old Type German Beer" but the label was changed to say: "A Purely American Beer".
-This may have been a response to growing anti-German sentiments resulting from the war in Europe.
+This may have been a response to growing anti-German sentiments resulting from the increase of German imperialism in Europe.

 He also changed the monogram at the top of the label from A. S. for Andrae & Stowe, to an E. L. S. monogram for Edward L. Stowe.